 Jason: So you can see what I can see that it’s not really worth a shot.
 We advise everyone to pick their battles.
 You’re definitely best to pick your battles.
-There’s the tenders aren’t like a silver bullet.
+There are the tenders aren’t like a silver bullet.
 If you register pretenders and people start sending me attendance, it doesn’t mean you go from the first one, you see, you fit the ones where you’ve either got contacts, so you know, you might not be servicing them, but it might be the supervisor.
-There is also a supervisor from previous tender you wrote, you know like contract.
-Be in your area or see your experience, equipment and so forth align to the requirements of that tender, got it.
+There is also a supervisor from the previous tender you wrote, you know like a contract.
+Be in your area or see your experience, equipment, and so forth align to the requirements of that tender, got it.

 Ben: Okay, fantastic.
 That’s been some amazing information.
 Thank you so much for taking the time to do this.
 If anyone wants to get in touch with you, how do they find you?